e-gov/TARA-Doku/TechnicalSpecification.md

 3 The authentication method selection screen is displayed to the user.
 Here, the user can:

-- choose authentication by mobile ID (step 4)
+- choose authentication by Mobiil-ID (step 4)
 -	choose authentication by ID card (step 5)
--	choose cross-border (eIDAS-) authentication (step 6)
+-	choose cross-border (eIDAS-Node) authentication (step 6)
   - incl. the country the eID of which they use (select the correct ‘flag’)
 -	choose authentication by bank link (step 7)
 -	choose authentication by smart ID (step 8)